Sunday, 15 February 2026

 As we walked back the lake was very calm, there was a guy who had just come out of the water and he said that the water wasn't too cold.

-We sat on the benches with a view over the lake and Great Budworth in the distance.
+We went up the hill from the water and found some benches where we could sit and admire the view over the lake with Great Budworth in the distance.

 We walked back up Mere Lane and joined Park Lane following the road, back to the Red Lion.
-A large Robinsons lorry turned expertly into the entrance
+A large Robinsons lorry backed expertly into the entrance, which is at an ackward angle.

 We went to Riverside Organic and sat on the soft sofas and had tea and coffee.